-• The proposal has incorporated a 4 metre northern setback which is consistent with the northern setback to be approved as part of modification application DA-14/96/07.
-This northern setback as originally approved in the Stage 1 consent, demonstrates an error in the dimensions provided but not the built form.
+• The proposal has incorporated a 4 metre northern setback which is consistent with the northern setback approved as part of modification application to the Stage 1 consent (DA-14/96/07).
+This northern setback as originally approved in the Stage 1 consent, demonstrated an error in the dimensions provided but not the built form.
 This was not originally picked up on during the design competition therefore the above comments have been provided.
 The proposal does provide some noncompliances with the balconies located over the 4 metre setback however the northern façade has provided reasonable articulation to break up the northern setback.